Margarita Mamun

-Margarita Mamun (Маргарита Мамун; born 1 November 1995) is a retired Russian individual rhythmic gymnast.
-She is the 2016 Olympic All-around champion, two-time (2015, 2014) World All-around silver medalist, the 2015 European Games All-around silver medalist, the 2016 European Championships All-around silver medalist, three-time (2015, 2014, 2013) Grand Prix Final All-around champion and a three-time (2011–2013) Russian National All-around champion.
+Margarita Mamun (Маргарита Мамун; born 1st of November 1995) is a retired Russian individual rhythmic gymnast.
+She is the 2016 Olympic all-around champion, two-time (2015, 2014) World all-around silver medalist, the 2015 European Games all-around silver medalist, the 2016 European Championships all-around silver medalist, three-time (2015, 2014, 2013) Grand Prix Final all-around champion and a three-time (2011–2013) Russian National all-around champion.

-She is the current record holder under the 20-point judging system with the highest All-around total of 77.150 points; which she scored at the 2016 Baku World Cup.
-At the 2016 Olympic Games from Rio Brasil, Mamun won the All-around gold with a total score of 76.483 points.

 Early and personal life

-Mamun was born in Moscow, Russia to a Bengali father Abdullah Al Mamun, who was born in Rajshahi, Bangladesh, and had a master's degree in marine engineering, and a Russian mother Anna, a former rhythmic gymnast.
+Mamun was born in Moscow, Russia to a Bangladeshi father Abdullah Al Mamun, who was born in Rajshahi, Bangladesh, and had a master's degree in marine engineering, and a Russian mother Anna, a former rhythmic gymnast.

-Mamun holds both Russian and Bangladeshi citizenship, and has one younger brother named Filipp Al Mamun.
+Mamun holds both Russian and Bangladeshi citizenship, and she has one younger brother named Filipp Al Mamun.
 On 26 August 2016, Mamun's father, Abdullah, died from cancer at the age of 52, two days after she returned to Russia from Brazil, six days after she won Olympic gold.

 Shortly after the 2016 Olympic Games, Mamun became engaged to Olympic swimmer Alexandr Sukhorukov.
 The couple had been dating for three years when Sukhorukov proposed to Mamun at the Russian Olympic Ball.
 The couple married on 8 September 2017.
 On 17 July 2019, Mamun announced that she was pregnant through a post on her Instagram.
 On 3 October 2019, she gave birth to their son, Lev Alexandrovich Sukhorukov.

-Following the Russian invasion of Ukraine in February 2022, she posted a picture of a blue sky and yellow meadow on Instagram with the caption "The World needs peace!".
+Following the Russian invasion of Ukraine in February 2022, she posted a picture of a blue sky and yellow meadow on Instagram with the caption "The World needs peace!", and in a May 2026 interview, she stated that she wanted the war to end and considered a "horror" that was not perceived as such by Russian society, then noted she was afraid to give that answer.

 She resides in Moscow with her husband, son, and Pomeranian named Barney.
 She speaks English fluently, in addition to her native Russian.
 In a 2024 interview, Mamun revealed that her childhood dream is to learn to play the piano.
 She was later gifted a piano by her husband for her birthday.